Home > Analyses > Industrials > Thomson Reuters Corporation

 Global Payments Inc.18.5B

-Thomson Reuters Corporation ranks 2nd among its competitors with a market cap approximately 75% that of the leader, Cintas Corporation.
-It stands above the average market cap of the top 10 in the sector but below the median market cap for its industry group.
-The company has a 33.56% higher market cap than its next competitor below, reflecting a significant gap in scale.
+Thomson Reuters Corporation ranks 2nd among its competitors with a market cap approximately 67% that of the leader, Cintas Corporation.
+The company sits below both the average market cap of the top 10 and the median market cap in its sector.
+Thomson Reuters maintains a significant 50% market cap gap over its nearest rival, Global Payments Inc.

 Comparisons with competitors